 - Earn a better living

-Quality Initiatives and Professional Development at The Family Conservancy provides leadership in a community-wide effort to ensure all children have access to quality early education.
+The Family Conservancy's Early Care and Education Department provides leadership in a community-wide effort to ensure all children have access to quality early education.
 Grant-funded work includes providing training and professional development opportunities to early educators.
 Fee-for-service options offered to early education programs include playground audits, inspections, online training and consultations.
 We also deliver on-site coaching, offering technical support and consultation to assist programs in improvements and achievement of accreditation.

 The team of trainers and coaches are passionate about improving the quality of early childhood services in Kansas and Missouri.
-In 2015, Quality Initiatives worked with 147 early education programs through coaching initiatives.
-These quality improvement efforts had a direct impact on the lives of approximately 8,400 children in the metropolitan area.
-Professional Development trained 3,867 early education and care providers.
+In 2017, 4,676 early education and care providers were trained.
+These efforts had a direct impact on the lives of more than 40,000 children in the metropolitan area.